expra-frankfurt/wise25/_sources/content/writing.md

     theme_classic() +
     theme(legend.position = 'none')

-ggsave(file = “violin_plot_file_name.png", plot = super_coolviolin_plot, width = 16, height = 9,
+ggsave(file = “violin_plot_file_name.png", plot = super_cool_violin_plot, width = 16, height = 9,
     units = "cm", dpi = 300, bg = "white")
 </code></pre>

 ### 3.3 References

 APA has strict [guidelines](https://apastyle.apa.org/style-grammar-guidelines) for referencing work by others.
-It is important that you clearly distinguish between your own thoughts and ideas taken from other sources and explicitly name and credit these sources.
+It is important that you **clearly distinguish between your own thoughts and ideas taken from other sources** and **explicitly name and credit these sources**.
 A failure to properly cite other work is considered plagiarism!

 ```{caution}
 Plagiarism in _Prüfungsleistungen_ will make you fail the exam, and in the worst case lead to your exclusion from the university!